-What are the aims of the Washington College freshman and sophomore externship program?
+What are the aims of the Washington College Externship/Job Shadowing Program?

 - Helps 1st and 2nd year students integrate curriculum development with career development information